ajayr6696/Java_Swing_GUI/README.md

-# Java Spring Boot GUI Application
+# Java Swing GUI Application

-This Java Spring Boot GUI application implements a graphical user interface with various features.
-It includes a resizable divider between two panes, supports minimizing, maximizing, resizing, and exiting functionalities.
-Additionally, it provides a "File" menu with "open" and "save" sub-menus, and the ability to add circles to the graphic pane upon mouse clicks.
+This Java Swing GUI application implements a graphical user interface with various features using Java's Swing library.
+The application provides functionalities such as resizable dividers, minimize, maximize, and exit controls, a "File" menu with "open" and "save" sub-menus, the ability to add circles to the graphic pane upon mouse clicks, and scrollbars for navigation.

 ## Features